envoy/polarwind/documentation/Publishing.md

 1. Create a PR containing all the above.
 1. When the PR is merged, run `yarn publish`.
 It will prompt you to set a new version, just skip this since we have already updated the version number in `package.json`.
-1. `yarn publish` will create a git tag.
-Push the tag to remote with `git push origin --tags`
+1. Create a git tag of the form `v1.x.x`.
+Push the tag to remote with `git push origin --tags`.
-1. Create a release on GitHub with the tag as the title.
-The content of the release should be the entries from `CHANGELOG.md` for that version.
+1. Create a release on GitHub by going to https://github.com/envoy/polarwind/tags.
+Select "Create release" from the action button next to the tag.
+Fill in the content of the release with the entries from `CHANGELOG.md`.